-School meals are cooked on the premises and are currently provided by Cambridgeshire Catering Services.
+School meals are cooked on the premises and are currently provided by Lunchtime Company.

 It makes it much easier for the school if lunches are ordered and paid for every Monday morning for the week.
-Alternatively money for a whole term or even a half term may be paid in advance.
-(Cheques are payable to Arbury Primary School.)
+Alternatively money for a whole term or half a term may be paid in advance.
 However, we do appreciate that some children may prefer to order a hot dinner on a daily basis.
 Children who bring a packed lunch should bring it in a plastic container, lunchbox or lunch bag (not a plastic bag) with their name and class clearly marked.